UlfurBen/isoform-specific-distribution-of-missense-mutations/project-steps.md

 The AI generated code doesn't seem to work as intended, never adjusting itself to produce code that finds the isoform sequence information.
 My idea is to use python web scraping using the BeautifulSoup library to find the element on the uniprot entry site that contains information about the total amound of isoforms.
-Then I will use the total number of isoforms n and loop over n each time loading the https://rest.uniprot.org/uniprotkb/O43918-3.fasta website link with the O43918-n different each time.
+Then I will use the total number of isoforms n and loop over n each time loading the https://rest.uniprot.org/uniprotkb/O43918-3.fasta website link with the O43918-i for i = 0; i < n; i++.
 Then downloading this fasta file and manipulating it will be easier considering I have the available data.
 My only worry is that I will only have sequence information and no pathogenicity information for further analysis.
-With good documentation I will be able to review the available code and add to it to find more information.
+With good documentation I will be able to review the available code and edit it to find further information.